thesofproject/sof-test/test-case/manual/jack_detection_boot.md

     ```
     - Jack information for headset should indicate **ON**.
 4. Check system sound settings for any updates to output options.
-5. Check dmesg for any unexpected errors.
+5. Check journalctl -k for any unexpected errors.
 6. Power off system.
 7. Unplug headset.
 8. Power on system.
 9. Again check amixer contents.
    - Jack information for headset should indicate **OFF**.
 10. Again check system sound settings for any updates to output options.
-11. Check dmesg for any unexpected errors.
+11. Check journalctl -k for any unexpected errors.
 12. Repeat as necessary.

 ## HDMI / DP